 Breathing to relieve stress during your daily life: Big belly cleansing breaths

 Sit comfortably in a chair with your back straight, one hand on your chest, and the other resting on your abdomen.
 Possibly close your eyes to really get in the zen mode if you feel so inclined.
 Inhale nice and deep through your nose so that you can feel your belly rise and expand.
 Hold that breath in for a few seconds and then exhale slowly through your mouth while contracting your abdominal muscles so that you can feel your belly move in and down.
 Exhale as much air as possible before inhaling again.
 With the hand on your chest you should gradually feel your heart rate slow as you progress through the slow breathing cycle.

 Try implementing these breathing techniques into your exercise program and into your daily life.
 You will be able to exert yourself at higher levels without becoming as fatigued by controlling your breath.
 You will also decrease your overall stress levels by analyzing how you are feeling, taking a few moments to relax, and focusing on your breath.

 Go ahead, take a break today to inhale and exhale your way to being Happily Ever Healthy.

-Please follow the link below if you would like to read the Science Daily article that I referenced in today’s Formidable Fitness Feature:
+Please follow the link below if you would like to read the Science Daily article that I referenced in today’s post:

 Schaeffer M, Mendonca C, Levangie M, Anderson R, Taivassalo T and Jensen D. Physiological mechanisms of sex differences in exertional dyspnea: Role of neural respiratory motor drive.
 Experimental Physiology, November 2013